Lulzx/streamify/README.md

 node -v && pnpm -v && turbo --version && tsc -v
 ```

-## Installation
+## Start this project

+### Run locally

-1. Navigate to the projects inside of the `apps` directory and copy the `.env.example` to `.env`.
+1. Navigate to the projects inside of the `apps` directory and copy the `.env.example` to `.env.local`.
 Update the variables.
 ```
-cp .env.example .env
+cp .env.example .env.local
 ```

 2. Install all dependencies and build all apps and packages